aktnk/onvif-web-viewer/README.md

 Stops an in-progress recording and finalizes the MP4 file.

 #### `GET /api/recordings`
 Retrieves a list of all completed recordings, including camera name and file details.
+Recordings from deleted cameras are included.